Amitmund/amitmund/docs/index.rst

    :local:
    :depth: 1

-.. note:: You may notice that a number of names appear on multiple teams.
+.. note:: This is from the note section.
-          This is because we are lacking contributors.
+          All the note need to be written in this way.

-          So please be bold and contact us, and we'll get you sorted into the right team.
+.. tips: This is the tips

 Support Team
 ------------